igneous-labs/solores/README.md

 Compared to [anchor-gen](https://github.com/saber-hq/anchor-gen), solores:

 - Has no dependency on [anchor](https://github.com/coral-xyz/anchor).
 The generated crate's dependencies are:

   - [borsh](https://github.com/near/borsh-rs) + [solana-program](https://github.com/solana-labs/solana/tree/master/sdk/program)
   - [thiserror](https://github.com/dtolnay/thiserror) + [num-derive](https://github.com/rust-num/num-derive) + [num-traits](https://github.com/rust-num/num-traits) if the idl contains error enum definitions.
   - [bytemuck](https://github.com/Lokathor/bytemuck) if any `-z` types are provided

-- Produces (almost) human-readable rust code in a new, separate crate instead of using a proc-macro.
+- Produces human-readable rust code in a new, separate crate instead of using a proc-macro.

 - Exposes lower-level constructs such as functions for creating the `solana_program::instruction::Instruction` struct to allow for greater customizability.